 Need a low-growing plant with yellow flowers for your rock garden tha...t Bambi usually does not eat?
 How about a long-blooming perennial that looks great as a border plant?
 Or a tall perennial that you can grow in the back row of a cottage garden planting?
 We present all these and more in this list of perennials.

 Don't think that, because they're generally bigger and sturdier than perennials, shrubs are somehow less likely to show up on Bambi's menu.
 On the contrary, arborvitae, for example, is one of his favorite snacks.
 Just as with perennials, we have to pick and choose our shrubs so as to minimize the chances of damage.

 What type of shrub are you looking for?
-I discuss examples of the following in my article:
+We discuss examples of the following in our article:

 03 of 06